dentproject/ci-management/README.md

 -   The Jenkins controller is available with read-only access.
 If you require greater levels of access please contact Servana Support.
 No access requests are guaranteed and we will seek approvals where necessary from the projects Technical Steering Committee.
 -   The Jenkins controller is integrated with github and signing in will grant read-only access.

+**## Commiting**

+All commits must be signed with a GPG key.

+**## Pre-commit**

+The following checks will run:
+- trailing-whitespace
+- prettier
+- gitlint
+- yamllint
+- shellcheck

+**### GPG**

+1. Create a GPG key set it up as part of your Github account.
+2. Turn on GPG signing for your commits in your local repository.
+Like this;
+`git config --global gpg.program gpg`
+`git config --global commit.gpgsign true`
+3. This repository follows the rules set by [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
+Read the specification before making any commits it is your responsibility to rebase and correct any failed precommit messages.
+4. Finally this repository requires the author of a commit to sign their work.
+To sign a commit `git commit -S -m 'feat:|chore: the message etc'`